humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-20-speed-up-your-javascript-part-2.md

         doOneMoreThing();
     }

-Here, there&#8217;s three clearly distinct pieces of code that are being executed.
+Here, there's three clearly distinct pieces of code that are being executed.
 The important thing to notice is that none of the functions rely on the other functions to complete their task; they are essentially independent of one another and just need to happen in sequence at a given point in time.
 In situations like this, you can use a variant of the `chunk()` method to execute a series of functions in a row without holding up the browser:

     function schedule(functions, context){